Statue of Zeus at Olympia from a drawing by Maarten van Heemskerck

 Successive Golden Rectangles dividing a Golden Rectangle into squares

-(The Statue of Zeus at Olympia made by Philippe Galle in 1572).
+(An engraving of the Statue of Zeus made by Philippe Galle in 1572).

 A golden rectangle